build3/marytts/README.md

 docker-compose -f docker/development/docker-compose.yml up --build
 ```

 This will spawn 3 containers.
-One for frontend application.
+One for frontend application at `localhost:8080`,
 Second for backend application at `localhost:8000` and
 third for MaryTTS server at `localhost:59125`.